brennx0r/conference-abstracts/jsconf-hawaii/js-project-security-tooling.md

 ## Other Notes for Organizers
 1. I am not a sales person and am not paid by any of the commercial companies mentioned in the talk.
 I just care about this problem set a lot.
-1. The Demos will be video-recorded to ensure that the timings are solid and there's no "oops!" moments on stage.
+1. The demos will be video-recorded to ensure that the timings are solid and there's no "oops!" moments on stage.

 ## Talk Timings
 - 0:00 - 0:05   Introduction to speaker; ice-breaker.